 Paul L. Carter

 Paul L. Carter, Certified Golf Course Superintendent for the Bear Trace at Harrison Bay State Park, was named Director of Agronomy for Tennessee State Parks in 2012.
 In this role Paul provides statewide guidance to all parks' greenskeepers and superintendents.
 Paul is a nationally recognized leader in sustainable course management practices and facilitating implementation of progressive turf practices at all state park locations.
 Harrison Bay cuts less grass, uses less water and less fertilizer, reduces emissions, spends less time on equipment, is wildlife-friendly and saves money in the process.
+Most recently, Paul was elected to the Golf Course Superintendents Association of America (GCSAA) Board of Directors at the association's annual meeting in February, 2019.
+Paul was awarded GCSAA President’s Award for Environmental Stewardship in 2015.
+In 2013, he received the Environmental Leaders in Golf Award, which included the Public and the Overall Award from the GCSAA and Golf Digest.
+In 2013, Bear Trace at Harrison Bay took home the Green Star Award for Outstanding Environmental Practices from Golf Digest.
 In 2011, Paul was selected TurfNet Superintendent of the Year, first ever from Tennessee.
-Most recently, Paul was awarded the Golf Course Superintendents Association of America (GCSAA) Board of Directors at the association's annual meeting in February, 2019.
-Paul was awarded GCSAA President’s Award for Environmental Stewardship in 2015.
-In 2014, he received the Environmental Leaders in Golf Award, which included the Public and the Overall Award from the GCSAA and Golf Digest.
-In 2013, Bear Trace at Harrison Bay took home the Green Star Award from Golf Digest.

 Working under the authority of the Rare Plant Protection and Conservation Act and the Natural Areas Act, the Division of Natural Areas tracks rare species and natural communities throughout Tennessee, oversees management of designated state natural areas, and evaluates lands for inclusion into the system of state natural areas and parks.
 The division is the lead agency for rare plant recovery in Tennessee.

 Roger McCoy has a M.S. in botany and worked with the Division of Natural Areas since 1998.
 With the other staff members from the division, Roger conducts rare species searches and monitoring and oversees rare species management on state natural areas.
 Some notable projects on which he has worked include community classification and rare species searches on a variety lands including private lands, national parks, national and state forests, and Department of Defense lands.
 Roger has been the lead researcher on a variety of projects to assess the status of federally listed and candidate plant species.